By Michael Holland –

 Average, merely adequate tenured leaders are asked to mentor young leaders and model the behaviors that will make them successful in leadership.
 But are these habits of average leaders truly what we want our young leaders to emulate?

-Investing in the leadership development of young leaders – so they create the good habits – will allow these leaders to learn their craft early, practice often and build their competence.
+Investing in the leadership development of young leaders – so they create the good people leadership habits – will allow these leaders to learn their craft early, practice often and build their competence.

 We Don’t Try to Understand Young Leaders